-MINIMUM EXPERIENCE AND EDUCATION REQUIRED: (The following represents the minimum qualifications used to accept applicants, provided that equivalent substitution will be permitted in case of deficiencies in either experience or education.)
+MINIMUM EXPERIENCE AND EDUCATION REQUIRED:

+(The following represents the minimum qualifications used to accept applicants, provided that equivalent substitution will be permitted in case of deficiencies in either experience or education.)

-Must currently be classified as a Communications Operator III and possess six years of experience with the Communications Division under Chapter 43 and meet the qualifications outlined in Section 43.060 RSMo.
+Must currently be classified as a Communications Operator III and have served a minimum of six continuous years with the Communications Division under Chapter 43 and meet the qualifications outlined in Section 43.060 RSMo.